violetto-rose/OBE-DBMS-Project/README.md

 ## Contributing

 Contributions to the OBE Tracker project are welcome!
-Whether you're skilled in frontend development, database management, or educational assessment methodologies, there's a place for you in our open-source community.
+Whether you're skilled in frontend development, database management, or educational assessment methodologies, there's a place for you in my open-source project.
 To contribute, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.